-Learning various types of embroidery stitches can help inspire creativity.
-It’s a great creative outlet, as it allows you to create beautiful art with just a fabric and thread.
-As an embroidery artist, practicing multiple stitches can help bring variety in your products.
+Various types of embroidery stitches can help you showcase your creativity in myriad ways.
+We will be covering some essential stitches that can help you level up your fashion design work.
 It can help you attract customers or just quench your thirst to create something new.

 In this article, we explore 6 types of embroidery stitches that help improve technique and open your avenues to making better embroidery products.
-So, what are embroidery stitches, we have selected?
+So, what are the embroidery stitches we have selected?

 6 Basic Embroidery Stitches